xcodedi/starwars-pygame/README.md

 ## 👾 Contributor

-- Game Tester: Name and RA
+- Game Tester: João Vitor Pereira Poter
+- RA: 118038

 ## 🚀 May the Force be with you, young Padawan!